Setting up Your Workspace

-In this course, we will be using a particular folder structure.
-For each lab activity, you will start by creating your workspace folder on the local hard drive.
-If you are a registered student at Humboldt State University working in a computer lab, you will use the desktop as your local hard drive location.
+For this tutorial, use the desktop as your local hard drive location.
 You may also use an external USB drive if you plan to work in multiple places.

-Avoid using networked drives such as Google Drive.
-Networked drives can increase processing time and cause technical glitches.
+DO NOT use networked drives while you work.
+They increase the processing time and can cause technical glitches.